sergiogc9/nodejs-server/packages/server/README.md

 #### Full server

 The full server has all features enabled.
 Useful if you need more than one type of server together.
 It is the default exported element of the package.
-A sample example if static, API and reverse proxy features are wanted:
+A sample example if static, API and proxy features are wanted:

 ```typescript
 import path from 'path';